Engee documentation

 Description

-The Conductive Heat Transfer unit represents the transfer of heat by conductive heat transfer between two layers of the same material.
+Unit Conductive Heat Transfer represents the transfer of heat by conductive heat transfer between two layers of the same material.

-The block icon changes depending on the value of the Conductivity type parameter.
+The block icon changes depending on the value of the Conductivity type parameters.

 where: